 This mountain sits on the Great Dividing Range and elevates to 1124 meters.
 Although it’s a 2.5-hour climb to the summit, the 9.4k track is said to be only moderately strenuous.
 Views at the top are meant to be gorgeous as well as being littered with a jet-plane wreck from a crash in 1990.
 Sadly there were no survivors and all 11 passengers on board died including the [then] Cairns Mayor and councillors from Cairns and the Tablelands.

 *I have been informed by a fellow hiker that the Mount Emerald track is now closed and no longer accessible to the public.
+Bummer!

 - Mt Bartle Frere (15k return/2 days/very difficult)

 2020 will hopefully be the year I conquer Queensland’s highest mountain, Mt Bartle Frere!
-Although I’ll wait until the dry and cooler season between August and October before attempting this beast.
+Although I’ll wait until the dry & cool season between August and October before attempting this beast.
 The hike takes about 15 hours in total so we’ll need to camp overnight in the middle of an elevated wilderness, with no camping facilities.
 Understandably, this hike is rated ‘difficult’, yet I still don’t think it’ll be as hard as The Devil’s Thumb near Port Douglas, but guess I’ll find out soon!
 (More details on that beast coming soon btw!)

-◇ These highlands may be slightly cooler than the rest of the region but the blazing sun can still make it mega hot.
+◇ These highlands may be slightly cooler than the rest of the region but the blazing sun in Summer can still make it mega hot.
 For less shaded routes which I’ll specify, try to time your walk earlier or later in the day for a little respite.

 ◇ The wet season here technically starts from November and goes through to May, so check the weather before setting out so there’s no surprise downpours.
-These are also the hotter months too so bring plenty of water in your reusable flask.
+These are also the hotter months so bring plenty of water in your reusable flask.

 ◇ Of course, like anywhere else in Australia, there may be snakes present on the forest floor, basking on rocks or hanging in the trees.
 Generally they keep to themselves and slither away before you have a chance to approach them, but if you see one just slowly back off and let it continue on its way.
 I’ve been on plenty of hikes here and not seen one yet and chances are you won’t too, but there’s always a possibility.